 As unbelievable as it may seem, another year has almost zoomed by.
-Before a new 12-month cycle starts, though, your dentist in Columbus says you may have some unfinished business that needs to be ironed out.
+Before a new 12-month cycle starts, though, your dentist in Clintonville says you may have some unfinished business that needs to be ironed out.
 If you’re like most people with dental insurance, who typically don’t max their available coverage each year, then it’s time to make a positive habit change.
 Learn why as you continue reading!

 Why is Dental Insurance So Important?